JACoW-org/docs-IPAC/docs/InitialSetup/intro.md

 and JLab.

-JACoW-Indico events are linked to the JACoW SPMS Central Repository of Profiles and Affiliations.

-## Delivery of a JACoW-Indico Event
+## Delivery of a JACoW Indico Event

 The Event Administrator receives a link to their
 event: